Ruthalas/not-quite-daily-scraper/README.md

 # not-quite-daily-scraper
 >A simple scraper for simple webcomics.

-Download images and comment sections with ease, utilizing a simple config file.
+Download comic images and author comments with ease, utilizing a simple config file.

 Included example is for the '(not quite) Daily Comic'.